TexBlock/TiC-Wiki/Common-JSON-Value-Types.md

     }

 ## ItemOutput
-Same as [[Ingredient|Common-JSON-Value-Types#ingredient]].
-Used for recipe outputs where the exact item output is irrelevant, like ingot casting.
+Used for recipe outputs where the exact item output could be irrelevant, like ingot casting.
+`name`: The item's full name.
+`tag`: Forge tag.
+Used when the recipe can have any possible tagged output.
+`count`: Integer.
+Defaults to 1.
+The item count.
+`nbt`: NBT for the item.
 ### Example
     "result": {
       "tag": "forge:ingots/invar"